mstksg/inCode/copy/entries/machines-1.md

 general for all streams?

 Hm.
-If the state of our stream can have a type totally unrelated to the type of the stream...that means that we probably can't even know what it is.
+If the state of our stream can have a type totally unrelated to the type of the stream...that means that we probably can't even know what it type is.
 And that even if we could "force" it out somehow, we would not even be able to work with it in a type-safe way!

 In fact...couldn't the state even *[vary dynamically][wss]* as the stream progresses?